minima-global/minidocs/docs/learn/minima/theblockchain.md

 1. Their immediate previous block in the Cascade
 2. Previous super blocks in the Cascade which have different maximum levels to their immediate previous super parent.

-**Terminal output showing Super Parent references**
+<details><summary> <strong> Terminal output showing Super Parent references </strong> </summary>

-Minima command: **txpow txpowid:**[insertTxPoWID]

-The above command will show for the given block, the full details of the TxPoW including its Super Parents.<br />
+Using the command `txpow txpowid:insertTxPoWID`, we can see the full details of the TxPoW including its Super Parents.

-*Example (cropped) showing 5 Super Parents of this block at levels 4, 11, 14, 16, 18 and the genesis block.*
+*Example showing 5 Super Parents of this block at levels 4, 11, 14, 16, 18 and the genesis block (cropped).*

 ```
 txpow txpowid:Ox0000001062CF8287735998368D9828D0DAC6B158D596507F6A41F46E40F946F0